aswift13/CV/README.md

 1. 🏀 **Ball State Basketball Analysis**

-Using game log statistics on the 2021 - 2022 womens baskteball season, I'll be this to use and refine my data visualization skills.
+Using game log statistics on the 2021 - 2022 womens baskteball season, I'll be using this project to refine my data visualization skills.

 2. 🐱 **Taylor Swift NLP**

-Looking to understand NLP by using Taylor Swift lyirics throughout her career for theme changes and recommendations.
+Looking to understand NLP by using Taylor Swift lyirics throughout her career for theme changes and predictive analysis.

 ## 💼  Experience